 RESULTS

-Fig. 1 provides an overview of the study procedures and analytic approach.
-Each subject encoded trial-unique pictures of animals and tools before, during, and after fear conditioning.
-One semantic category (animals or tools, counterbalanced) served as CS+ and co-terminated with an electrical shock on 50% of trials during fear conditioning, while the other category never paired with shock (CS-).
-Extinction learning immediately followed fear conditioning, during which no shocks were delivered.
-Participants returned 24-hours later for a surprise recognition memory test comprised of the CSs from each phase plus novel lures.
+Figure 1 provides an overview of analytic approach.
+Participants encoded trial-unique pictures of animals and tools before, during, and after fear conditioning.
+One semantic category (animals or tools, counterbalanced) served as CS+ and co-terminated with an electrical shock during fear conditioning (50% reinforcement), while the other category never paired with shock (CS-).
+Extinction learning immediately followed conditioning, during which no shocks were delivered.
+Participants returned 24-hours later for a surprise recognition memory test comprised of all the CSs plus novel lures.